 Natural burial practices in Africa are sustainable and eco-friendly options and have been practiced for thousands of years.

-Natural burial is a type of burial that seeks to minimize the environmental impact of traditional burial practices.
+Natural burial is a type of burial that minimizes the environmental impact of traditional burial practices.
+It is a more sustainable alternative to traditional burial, which can have a significant impact on the environment.

 In Africa, natural burial practices have been a part of many African tribes and cultures for centuries.
 Traditional African burial customs often involve returning the body to the earth in a way that allows for natural decomposition.